 Apple Country Woodcrafters NPO was formed in 1985 to promote the craft of woodworking.
-Our club has woodworkers, wood turners, furniture makers, and carvers.
-Membership ($90/yr) gives access to our well-equipped 3,500 sq. ft. shop & resource library.
+Our club includes woodworkers from a variety of disciplines including wood turners, furniture makers, toy makers and wood carvers.

 Periodically, the club schedules educational workshops and field trips.
 Field trips have included saw mills, tool manufacturers, chair makers and woodcraft suppliers.
 Workshops have included safe operation of woodworking tools, joinery and cabinet making.

-Club meetings are held the on the 4th Monday of each month at the Hendersonville Operations Center at 305 Williams Street.
+Club meetings are held the on the 4th Monday of each month at Grace Lutheran Church in Hendersonville at 1245 6th Avenue.
 Members meet to share ideas and enjoy the camaraderie of like-minded individuals.
-Most meetings include a Show-and-Tell session and a feature Presentation.
+Most meetings include a Show-and-Tell session and a Feature Presentation.
 The Show-and-Tell sessions items range from cutting boards, bowls, frames, and hand carved animals, to chairs, and chests.
 The Presentations segment feature a guest presenter that discuss and demonstrate a woodworking skill or topic.
 Past presentations have included wood movement in projects, marquetry, Windsor chair making, finishing and guitar making.

 Just a few of the toys made by our members.

 After a few emails and a tour of the shop,I was excited to join Apple Country woodcrafters earlier this year.
 Since I spend half the year in NC (the other half in Ohio) and am fairly new to wood working.
 The great shop and low dues were too good to be true.
 Little did I know that the real benefit to ACW was not the shop.
 The vast experience of the members and their willingness to teach and share was the real benefit.

 Woodworking projects made by our members.